Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 - Originally Published:

-In all processes that involve automation software, there is a complex set of both business decision rules and technical settings and rules that must be orchestrated in the software in order to meet a specific business or IT objective.
+In all processes that involve automation software, a complex set of both business decision rules and technical settings and rules must be orchestrated in the software to meet a specific business or IT objective.
 Most commercial computer vendors understand this.
-This is why a majority of vendors now sell software that comes with recommended presets for automation, but that also allow you to override these presets with your own settings so the software can be tailored to your specific business and IT needs.
+That’s why most vendors now sell software that comes with recommended presets for automation, but that also allow you to override those presets with your own settings to tailor the software to your specific business and IT needs.

-During the course of software automation for business and IT processes, the specific automation process should be thoroughly tested to ensure that it works correctly and consistently whenever it is called into action; that it meets the business or IT needs it was designed for; that it conforms with corporate governance, compliance and security standards; and that it has the requisite logging and reporting mechanisms that track all of its activities.
+During the course of software automation for business and IT processes, the specific automation process should be thoroughly tested to ensure that it works correctly and consistently whenever it is called into action; that it meets the business or IT needs it was designed for; that it conforms to corporate governance, compliance, and security standards; and that it has the requisite logging and reporting mechanisms that track all its activities.